 Author and naturalist Scott Weidensaul has written more than two dozen books on natural history, including Living on the Wind: Across the Hemisphere with Migratory Birds, a Pulitzer Prize finalist; The Ghost with Trembling Wings, about the search for species that may or may not be extinct; and Of a Feather: A Brief History of American Birding.
-His last book, The First Frontier: The Forgotten History of Struggle, Savagery and Endurance in Early America, was published in 2012.
-Listen to interviews about this book here.
+The First Frontier: The Forgotten History of Struggle, Savagery and Endurance in Early America, was published in 2012.

-Weidensaul lectures widely on wildlife and environmental topics, and is an active field researcher, specializing in birds of prey and hummingbirds.
-He lives in the Appalachians of eastern Pennsylvania, the heart of the old colonial frontier.
+Weidensaul lectures widely on wildlife and environmental topics, and is an active field researcher, specializing in the study of migration in owls, hummingbirds and passerines.
+He lives in the Appalachians of eastern Pennsylvania.

 Scott Weidensaul is leading tours to the Peruvian Amazon, Galapagos Islands, Alaska and other exciting destinations - check out the details here.